wave2future/lucastizma_helpers/README.markdown

 *This class should not contain any implementation-specific details.*

-`UIView+STAdditions` contains several helper methods used to more easily adjust components of a view's frame (`origin.x`, `origin.y`, `size.width`, `size.height`).
+`UIView+LTAdditions` contains several helper methods used to more easily adjust components of a view's frame (`origin.x`, `origin.y`, `size.width`, `size.height`).
 There are methods to completely change the values of these components (e.g., `setFrameX:`) as well as methods to simply adjust the values of the components relatively (e.g, `shiftFrameX:`). *Keep in mind that, although slightly counterintuitive, passing a positive `y` value for `setFrameY:`, `shiftFrameY:`, `setFrameY:animatedForDuration:` or `shiftFrameY:animatedForDuration:` will result in the view's position being below its original position visually.
 Conversely, a negative `y` value will result in the view's position being above its original position visually.
 This is due to how coordinate systems are typically implemented for GUIs.*

 If these methods are called with the `animatedForDuration:` selector set to a valid `NSTimeInterval` value, then the changes to the view will be animated using a `UIView` animation context.
 If the animation ID and context are not important for a particular animation (as they rarely are), you can use `beginAnimations` to avoid having to call `beginAnimations:context:`.